Ruoti

 The vitality of nature and communities sustains the region’s viability

-In South Savo, wellbeing and tourism services are being developed in ways that strengthen the region’s ecological carrying capacity and cultural heritage.
-A regenerative approach to activities such as hiking may include opportunities for participants to actively support nature, for example, by removing invasive species, hanging birdhouses, or sowing wildflower meadows.
+South Savo’s wellbeing and tourism services are developed in ways that strengthen the region’s ecological carrying capacity and cultural heritage.
+The regenerative approach to, for example, hiking services can enable customers to actively support nature by removing invasive species, hanging birdhouses, or sowing wildflower meadows.

 A thriving region requires not only flourishing nature but also vibrant communities and local culture.
-The development work is driven by a desire to preserve the region’s natural sites and cultural heritage amid growing tourism, while also boosting local livelihoods.
-As a result, conscious service users can be offered meaningful ways to support both nature and local communities.
+Ruoti’s development efforts seek to preserve the region’s nature and cultural heritage while boosting local livelihoods.
+As a result, conscious service users can be provided with meaningful ways to support both nature and communities.
 (Image: Visit Finland)

-20 wellbeing and tourism companies from South Savo are participating
+Ruoti brings together over 20 wellbeing and tourism companies from South Savo

 In collaboration with wellbeing and tourism companies involved in the Ruoti project, we are raising awareness of regenerative services and their potential in both national and international markets.
-We are developing services aimed at creating new business opportunities by reaching local, domestic, and international customers.
+Within the Ruoti project, services are developed to create new business opportunities by reaching local, domestic, and international customers.

-The project also promotes networking and collaboration among wellbeing, tourism, and environmental actors, enabling regional stakeholders to share knowledge, experiences, and resources.
-Through the Ruoti project, we strive for a shared vision to preserve South Savo’s natural environments as tourism and the use of nature destinations increase.
-With proactive and regenerative actions, we are laying a sustainable foundation for continued service use in the future.
+Ruoti also promotes networking and collaboration among wellbeing, tourism, and environmental actors, enabling regional stakeholders to share knowledge, experiences, and resources.
+The project has a shared vision: to protect South Savo’s nature as tourism and the use of nature destinations grow.
+By taking proactive and regenerative steps, the project builds a sustainable base for future services.
 (Photo: Julia Kivelä, Visit Finland)

 The Finnish word ruoti refers to the supportive and connective part of plants to make them whole.
 In the same way, the Ruoti project serves as the backbone for emerging regenerative solutions.
 It brings together entrepreneurs and stakeholders to enhance the wellbeing of both nature and people.

-- Increasing Awareness: What Are Regenerative Services?
-An open-access webinar will explore what regenerative services are and the opportunities they offer in both national and international markets.
-A workbook tailored for businesses will be developed using expert knowledge to support the implementation of regenerative services.
+- Increasing awareness.
+What are regenerative services?
+An open-access webinar explores what regenerative services are and the opportunities they offer in both national and international markets.
+A workbook on regenerative services is developed for businesses, based on expert knowledge.

-- Business Development: How Are Regenerative Services Developed?
-Regenerative services will be integrated into companies’ broader business operations through company-specific collaboration and development work.
+- Business development.
+How are regenerative services developed?
+Regenerative services are integrated into companies’ broader business operations through company-specific collaboration and development work.

-- Networking and Collaboration: How Do We Find Partners to Implement Regenerative Services?
-Cross-pollination of regenerative goals and business models will be facilitated through joint events among stakeholders in the South Savo region.
+- Networking and collaboration.
+How do we find partners to implement regenerative services?
+Cross-pollination of regenerative goals and business models is facilitated through joint events among stakeholders in the South Savo region.

-- Communication and Branding: How Are Regenerative Services Marketed?
-Marketing and branding of services developed within the project will be supported.
-Furthermore, a public expert event will be organized to raise awareness of regenerative well-being and services.
+- Communication and branding.
+How are regenerative services marketed?
+Marketing and branding of services developed within the project are supported.
+Furthermore, a public expert event is organised to raise awareness of regenerative wellbeing and services.

 Etelä-Savoon matkaaja voi tulevaisuudessa jättää kohteen parempaan kuntoon kuin se oli tullessa